grange85/ahfow-www/_posts/2023/2023-05-01-my-record-collection-030-dean-britta-i-ll-keep-it-with-mine.md

  - *Format:* 7" single
  - Bought from Piccadilly Records for £4.99 (plus £1 postage)

- &dagger; _There are a very few exceptions... one is the single that was Christmas #1 the year after "Girl's School"_
+ &dagger; _There are a very few exceptions... one is the single that was Christmas #1 the year after "Girls' School"_